-Obtaining copies of the calibration pack
+5.1.3 Obtaining copies of the calibration pack

 Our servers keep copies of all calibration data that we send out.
 In the event that the calibration information becomes separated from the instrument, you can obtain all the information using our free e-mail service.
-Simply e-mail caldoc@guralp.com with the serial number of the instrument in the subject line, e.g.
+Simply e-mail caldoc@guralp.com with the serial number(s) of the instrument(s) and/or digitiser(s) in the subject line/.
+For example